 Bison Belong Here

-About this BLM’s Decision
+About the BLM’s Decision

 Why did they decide to cancel your permits?

-The BLM has moved to cancel our permits because they claim that they do not have the authority under the Taylor Grazing Act to issue grazing permits unless the herd is managed for “production-oriented purposes.”
-The BLM has said our herd does not meet that “production-oriented” standard.
-However, “production-oriented purposes” is not a term that is defined anywhere in the Taylor Grazing Act or the BLM’s regulations, and to the best of our knowledge this interpretation has not been previously applied to any other livestock manager on public lands.
+However, “production-oriented purposes” is not a term that is defined anywhere in the Taylor Grazing Act or the BLM’s own regulations, and to the best of our knowledge this interpretation has not been previously applied to any other livestock manager on public lands.

 What happens next?